The Mic is On (1924 – 1931)

 In February 1929, engineers modernized the transmitter and moved it to the top of the Shenandoah Life Insurance building.
 WDBJ was broadcasting now on 930 AM and technicians increased power to 500 watts during the day.
-The station upgraded its power two more times…to 1000 watts in 1934, and up to 5000 watts in 1936.
-The station still broadcasts at 5,000 watts today.
+The station upgraded its power three more times…to 1,000 watts in 1934, up to 5,000 watts in 1936 and to 10,000 watts during the day and 5,000 watts at night in 2014.

 Significantly, WDBJ joined the Columbia Broadcasting System on October 8, 1929.

 CBS gave the station access to an extraordinary wealth of syndicated music, drama, serials, and news that had never been heard in Roanoke

 |WDBJ managers realized the influence of radio was growing after the terrified response to Orson Welles’ “War of the Worlds.”

 |That first musician to inaugurate WDBJ, Raymond Jordan, helped oversee this momentous explosion of programming.
 Jordan, the unlikely fiddle player who began his early employed life as a storekeeper with Norfolk and Western and as a teacher at Lee Junior High School, became WDBJ’s station manager in 1930.
 He eventually became